© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Abandoned areas of Walgrave Medieval village is a scheduled monument protected by Historic England under reference 1418583.
 View the official record →

-Walgrave Medieval Village is a scheduled ancient monument in Northamptonshire comprising the abandoned earthworks of a medieval settlement.
+Walgrave Medieval Village is a deserted medieval settlement in Northamptonshire, England, representing a significant example of village depopulation during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1418583.

 Abandoned areas of Walgrave Medieval village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1418583.